hantsy/spring-puzzles/programming-models/guide.md

 }
 ```

-The `xxxAwait` functions you see in the code above are actually extension methods on the Reactor/ReactiveStreams APIs.
-They let you turn reactive calls into coroutines-aware `suspend` functions in impreative coding style.
+The `xxxAwait` functions you see in the code above are extension methods on the Reactor/ReactiveStreams APIs.
+They allow you to transform reactive calls into coroutines-aware `suspend` functions in an imperative coding style.

 Grab a copy of the [working example](https://github.com/hantsy/spring-puzzles/blob/master/programming-models/webflux-ktco-fn) from GitHub and experiment with it.